MARKETS & HUMAN DESIGN

 Design Under Load

-• Emotional reactivity → revenge trading
+Emotional reactivity turns into revenge trades.

 Pattern Feedback